 Buildings are full of hidden energy savings potential that can be uncovered with the right analysis.
 With sophisticated software applied to everyday building operations, building owners are now reaping the cost-saving benefits of analytics.
 As much as 10-20 percent energy savings is possible in a single building, with average portfolio savings of 8%.
-Nationwide, if EMIS best practices were adopted by all target buildings in the U.S. commercial sector, the result could total over $4B in savings.

 Facility managers, energy managers, and operators of commercial buildings across the country are collaborating with utilities, product and service providers through this members-only network of peer-to-peer exchange, with access to experts who can tailor technical support to meet the needs of your buildings.

-Why join the Smart Energy Analytics Campaign?
+What is required to join the Smart Energy Analytics Campaign?